MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 - &quot;Per User Plan&quot; – Per User/Per Month (e.g. US $15)
   - Individual users create and run unlimited flows
-  - Considered the &quot;Standalone&quot; license
+  - Considered a &quot;Standalone&quot; license
   - 5000 Daily API Requests for all flows (e.g. if there are 100 flows and assume all were running in a day, they would each be limited to 50 Daily API requests)
   - May execute workflows and business process flows
   - May use Standard, Premium and Connectors